tompollard/phd_thesis_markdown/README.md

 - cleaning up the Latex templates, which are messy at the moment.
 - improving the style of Word and Tex outputs.

-If you'd like to contribute, please fork and edit the project then send a pull request.
+Please fork and edit the project, then send a pull request.